 White ink and clear ink can be used together in three-layer printing for visual impact.
+When using colored or metallic substrates, printed inks will have a matte appearance.
 Use clear ink, either as shape clear or a flood, to add translucency and gloss.
 Metallic substrates will show through CMYK inks, where white ink is absent.

+As mentioned in the two-layer section, CMYK inks printed on clear substrates without white ink will appear frosted.
 White ink can be used to create areas of solid opacity in window graphic designs.
 Add clear ink to CMYK areas to create translucency.

-Follow the same two-layer instructions to create both "White_Ink" and "Clear_Ink" spot channels in Photoshop and Illustrator.
+Follow the same two-layer instructions to create both "White\Ink" and "Clear\Ink" spot channels in Photoshop and Illustrator.
 Photoshop files can contain both spot channels and be imported into Illustrator.
 Embed and separate out the separate channel data.

-Day/night backlit
+Day/Night Backlit

 This is a print mode available on all printers that contain white ink.
-One file is RIPped and set up by the operator in the Multi-Layer interface.
-The image prints CMYK colour > flood white > CMYK colour.
+One file is RIPped and set up by the operator in the MultiLayer interface.
+The image prints CMYK color > flood white > CMYK color.
 The final composite image prints in perfect registration, all in one pass.

+The substrate determines the application's purpose.
 On clear substrates, such as glass film or cling, this allows a viewer to see an image on both sides.
 White ink gives the image opacity.
-For images printed on clear substrates intended for backlit use, the image appears normal when the lightbox is off and the second image adds colour density and pop when the lightbox is turned on.
+For images printed on clear substrates intended for backlit use, the image appears normal when the lightbox is off (daytime use) and the second image adds color density and pop when the lightbox is turned on (nighttime use).
 The white flood, in this instance, works as a diffuser.